TexasLawHelp, because of conditions on its funding, can provide only limited information on criminal law.

 Criminal law deals with crimes against the state, where possible punishment could include jail time, prison, probation, or parole.
-This is the type of law that involves prosecutors, defense attorneys, charges, and convictions.
-Criminal cases begin when someone is accused of committing a crime that is listed in the Texas Penal Code.
+This type of law involves prosecutors, defense attorneys, charges, and convictions.
+Criminal cases begin when someone is accused of committing a crime listed in the Texas Penal Code.

 If you have been charged with a crime but cannot afford an attorney, you have the right to assistance from a court-appointed attorney.
-Court appointed attorneys are generally not available to help with civil cases, an exception is if someone is trying to terminate your parental rights without your consent.
-The process for requesting a court appointed attorney can be different throughout the state, however, it is very important that you be diligent and thorough in making your request.
+Court-appointed attorneys are generally not available to help with civil cases.
+An exception is if someone tries to terminate your parental rights without your consent.
+The process for requesting a court-appointed attorney can differ throughout the state, but you must be diligent and thorough in making your request.

-The Texas Fair Defense Project is an organization with a mission to “improve the fairness of Texas’s criminal courts and ensure that all Texans have access to justice."
-Click here for more information from TFDP about how to request a court appointed attorney.
-You may also contact TFDP if you think that your request for an attorney was improperly denied, you have been detained without an attorney who can advocate for your release, or you have been incarcerated or threatened with incarceration because you cannot afford to pay a fee, fine or other criminal justice debt.
+The Texas Fair Defense Project is an organization that aims to “improve the fairness of Texas’s criminal courts and ensure that all Texans have access to justice.”
+See its publication on how to request a criminal defense attorney.
+You may also contact TFDP if you think that your request for an attorney was improperly denied, you have been detained without an attorney who can advocate for your release, or you have been incarcerated or threatened with incarceration because you cannot afford to pay a fee, fine, or other criminal justice debt.